Can I Claim R&D Tax Credits Every Year?

-In short, Yes, a business can claim every year as long as the company is continuing R&D activities in their accounting periods.
+In short, yes, a business can claim every year as long as the company is continuing R&D activities in their accounting periods.
 Companies are eligible each year to make an application for relief depending on qualifying activities if in line with HMRC guidelines.

 Reading Time: